 The program administrator is responsible for ensuring activities a staff member participates in are appropriate professional development and lead to accomplishments of individual and program priorities.
-A Professional Development flowchart has been developed to aid an administrator in this process and can be found at the end of this section.

 Local Adult Education and Literacy staff may be reimbursed for postsecondary credit up to a maximum of two courses per fiscal year as long as the credit pertains to the field of adult education or a related subject that will benefit the provider's adult education students.
 The maximum allowable cost is the cost per credit hour at the nearest public university (to the provider), per semester or quarter per staff member.
 Mileage, lodging and per diem are not allowable costs for staff to pursue university credit.
 Activities that provide optional credit and that are sponsored by the ICCB or the ICCB AEL-funded Professional Development Network is, however, allowable professional development costs.
 The maximum of two courses per year is also applicable to the optional credit format.